 I’m often asked “why go cruelty-free?” and to be honest, I often just want to say, “Why not?”
-I love animals too much to keep one as a pet and misuse another by eating it or skinning it for a bag.
+I love animals too much to keep one as a pet and misuse another by skinning it for a bag.
 It’s that simple for me.
-Many people already have “meatless Mondays”, wear faux leather or buy cruelty-free makeup without realizing it—making a 100% switch is often easier than you think!
-That said, I understand that it can seem like a daunting prospect, and I get a lot of questions about what I eat, wear, and use on a day to day basis.
-I’ve tried to answer some of them here, but if there’s anything else you’re curious about, feel free to email me (email@example.com) or Tweet me.
+As someone who’s been veg and non-veg both over the past 15 years I can tell you that it’s honestly not very difficult to transition to a veg lifestyle.
+Many people already have “meatless Mondays”, wear faux leather or buy cruelty-free makeup without realizing it—making the switch is often easier than you think!
+That said, I understand that it can seem like a daunting prospect, especially if you plan to go fully vegan, and I get a lot of questions about what I eat, wear, and use on a day to day basis.
+I’ve tried to answer some of them here, but if there’s anything else you’re curious about, feel free to email me (firstname.lastname@example.org) or Tweet me.

 WHERE DO YOU GET YOUR PROTEIN?

 This is one of the oldest (and most oft-repeated) questions I hear, but it’s understandable if you can’t imagine a meal without meat.
 There are so many tasty ready-to-heat meat substitutes on the market for hamburgers, fish, chicken nuggets, and more.
 I also love cooking with quinoa, beans, tofu, tempeh, and nuts or nut butters, which are all high in protein.
 Seitan is a popular wheat-based alternative “meat” if you’re sensitive to soy.
 If you’re one of those folks who’s on the go a lot and doesn’t have time to cook (raises hand), vegan protein powders can easily be mixed in a blender with your favorite ingredients—you won’t even miss the smoothie shop.